Markkop/corvo-astral/README.md

 It's also possible to filter them by rarity with `rarity=<rarity>` option.
 If a recipe is associated, it can be displayed by reacting with 🛠️
 You can also react with 💰 to get its drop data directly from Wakfu's website
+**Note: due to scrapping limitations, the drop feature is no longer available.**

 **Examples**:
 ```bash